DMDirc/DMDirc.github.io/_posts/2008-09-07-new-action-uis.md

 ![DMDirc 0.6 Actions Editor](/blog-assets/aed.png)

 Of course, the Actions Manager is only half of the actions UI; the Actions Editor has also undergone a revamp in 0.6.
-In DMDirc 0.5.5, we introduced <a href="http://blog.dmdirc.com/2007/10/25/condition-trees-aka-making-actions-even-more-incomprehensible/">Condition trees</a>, but at the time they were only usable if you manually edited the action's file in your profile, something which we don't expect normal users to do.
+In DMDirc 0.5.5, we introduced <a href="{% post_url 2007-10-25-condition-trees-aka-making-actions-even-more-incomprehensible %}">Condition trees</a>, but at the time they were only usable if you manually edited the action's file in your profile, something which we don't expect normal users to do.
 The new Actions Editor UI exposes condition trees and allows for easy selection of 'AND' and 'OR' trees, which should bring the added power of condition trees to more users.

 As with the Actions Manager, we think the new Action Editor is much more user friendly than its previous version.
 You can, for instance, now see all the information about the action on one screen and edit them easily without having to switch between tabs.
 Of course, we're always willing to improve further, so if you have any suggestions, please leave a comment!